bigbio/nf-workflows/README.md

 - [Converting the raw data from RAW to mzML](thermo-convert-nf) : This example allow you to dowload the raw data from PRIDE ftp and convert the files to mzML and get the json file with the metadata.

+- [Run QC before identification using quameter](qc-rawms-nf) : This workflow download some data from PRIDE and perform QC using the quameter with ID free option.